impostorsguides/impostorsguides.github.io/rbenv/part-1/1-f-content.md

 ## for-loops in bash

-We saw a regular `bash` for-loop earlier, in our experiment with delimiters and `IFS`.
+We saw a regular Bash for-loop earlier, in our experiment with delimiters and `IFS`.
 This loop is a bit weird, though, because we haven't yet seen an `arg` variable explicitly defined by the code.
 Yet here it is, all the same.

 If we haven't seen this variable defined yet, does that mean it's defined or built-in by the language?
 As usual, Googling turns up [a StackOverflow post](https://web.archive.org/web/20230406161948/https://stackoverflow.com/questions/73134672/linux-shell-for-arg-do){:target="_blank" rel="noopener"}: